fed51/vim-cheatsheet/README.md

 This cheat sheet assumes that the reader alreading has a basic understanding of how to open, edit, save, and exit, VIM.

+This guide is a work-in-progress and I will be adding to it over time.

 ## Table of Contents

 1. [.vimrc Magic](#vimrc-magic)